Lesson 2: Tactics

 Putting up clouds on the table, creating terrain or cover, or preferably obstructing line of sight completely is a wonderful way of dictating where the opponent's offensive output is concentrated.
 Making it difficult to see/hit squishy models by creating vision obstruction is a neat trick.
 If you can't hide everything at once, then tempting your opponents low-damage models to attack your neatly presented armored models by hiding all squishy guys behind clouds also works.
 If you can't be seen, you can't be targeted.
 So while models might run or move normally, but if you can't see a target, you can't declare a charge or shoot.
 Eyeless sight and spray attacks counter some of these benefits, but other models might be in trouble.
 Many models can create terrain or vision obstruction that will dictate the next choices of the opponent.

 The Brick Deployment

 You'll often see models bricking up in the middle of the deployment zone, as far ahead as possible.
 Most scenarios are fought in the middle of the table.
-Short weapon ranges or bad SPD stats require models to minimize their travelling distance to have an impact on the game, in the middle of the table.
-Space becomes very scarce in the middle of the table, a ressource in itself for slow models.
-You might want to position these as close to the center of the table as you can, preferably without splitting up your forces too much due to terrain.
-Sometimes this is not feasible, but the reason for this is often if scenario zones and flags are widely scattered.
-Tight deployment also allows a certain flexibility as you advance, since you can adjust each model to the left or right depending on enemy movement.
-Of course bricking poses a challenge if your opponent can capitalize on it with AOE's, and it has happened before that they simply get in each others way.
-"Unpacking" your brick in the following turns is often (not always) a good idea.
+Short weapon ranges or bad SPD stats require models to minimize their travelling distance to have an impact on the game.
+Space becomes very scarce in the middle of the table, a resource in itself for slow models.
+You may want to position these as close to the center of the table as you can, preferably without splitting up your forces due to terrain.
+Sometimes this is not feasible if scenario zones and flags are widely scattered.
+Tight deployment also allows a certain flexibility as you advance since you can adjust each model to the left or right depending on enemy movement.
+Of course bricking poses a challenge if your opponent can capitalize on it with AOE's.
+Another possible issue is that your units can get in eachother's way.
+"Unpacking" the brick in the following turns is a good idea but can be dangerous.